-Citizenship Bill protest: BJP District President thrashed by agitators
+Citizenship Bill protest: BJP District President thrashed by agitators in Tinsukia

 Tinsukia, Jan 31: Amid the ongoing agitation against the Citizenship Amendment Bill, BJP District President Lakheswar Moran was attacked on Wednesday in a clash between RSS and All Assam Students' Union (AASU) and Asom Jatiyatabadi Yuba Chatra Parishad.